UBC-MDS/Workflows_showcase/README.md

 For this project, we will be using data containing [Comic Book Characters](https://github.com/rudeboybert/fivethirtyeight/tree/master/data-raw/comic-characters).
 The data comes from [Marvel Wikia](https://marvel.fandom.com/wiki/Marvel_Database) and [DC Wikia](https://dc.fandom.com/wiki/DC_Comics_Database).
 We are interested in the following question:

-> 1. Predictive Question: What are the most important features in determining a comic book characters' alignment?
+> Predictive Question: What are the most important features in determining a comic book characters' alignment?
-> 2. Exploratory Question: How are they changing over time?

 Alignment target is categorized into three classes from our data set:
 - good (hero)